yiisoft/yii2/docs/guide-pt-BR/db-migrations.md

 yii migrate/down 3   # revert the most 3 recently applied migrations
 ```

-> Note: Not all migrations are reversible.
+> Nota: Not all migrations are reversible.
 Trying to revert such migrations will cause an error and stop the
   entire reverting process.